 Business & Operations

-The mission of the Business and Operations Network is to share best practices and emerging trends related to the business and operations as well the strategic imperatives of professional, continuing, and online (PCO) units at post-secondary institutions.
+The mission of the Business and Operations Network is to share best practices and emerging trends related to the business and operations as well the strategic imperatives of online and professional continuing units at post-secondary institutions.
 We do this through the exchange of intellectual resources and expertise specific to work focused on the financial, human, operational, and IT resources required to support units that are entrepreneurial in nature.

-The network represents business and operations professionals that work with externally focused professional, continuing and online (PCO) divisions and units at post-secondary institutions.
+The network represents business and operations professionals that work with externally focused online and professional continuing divisions and units at post-secondary institutions.
 It emphasizes the role business and finance professionals play in the advancement of initiatives that extend the reach of postsecondary institutions in their communities and beyond.
-The business, finance, human resources, operations, and IT needs of PCO units often differ from those same efforts in other colleges and departments.
-These efforts require knowledge of budget models, employment regulations, and IT infrastructure unique to PCO units which involves environmental analysis (both internal and external), identifying industry trends, analyzing the macro environment as well as international and political climates.
+The business, finance, human resources, operations, and IT needs of these units often differ from those same efforts in other colleges and departments.
+These efforts require knowledge of budget models, employment regulations, and IT infrastructure unique to online and professional continuing units which involves environmental analysis (both internal and external), identifying industry trends, analyzing the macro environment as well as international and political climates.
 This differs from both our peers in academic colleges and departments as well as those colleagues in centralized institutional offices (institutional registrar, bursar/cashier, IT, etc.).

 Community and Economic Engagement